scripal-git/scripal/docs/BuildWindows.md

 </pre>
 where XXX_PATH_XXX ist the full path to your Poco folder (see above)

-You may also build Poco with a Visual Studio solution provided in the Scripal project.
+You can also build necessary Poco projects with a Visual Studio solution included in the Scripal project.
 Read on for further instructions..

 ## Scripal